Spoiler Warning: There are spoilers ahead for every game listed

 Star Wars Battlefront II (2017)

-At launch, Star Wars Battlefront II suffered huge controversy surrounding the abysmal handling of the loot boxes.
+At launch, Star Wars Battlefront II suffered a huge amount of controversy due to EA’s abysmal handling of its loot boxes.
 Thankfully, it has since been refined and transformed into a working system, which gives you a sense of actually wanting to grind to unlock further character customization.

-It is unfortunate the controversy Star Wars Battlefront II received buried the game’s great story mode.
+However, it is unfortunate that the controversy Star Wars Battlefront II received buried the game’s great story mode.
 While it did get the resurrection update, it does not get recognised nearly as much as the more recent games, Star Wars Jedi: Fallen Order and Star Wars: Squadrons.

-The story bridges the gap between the movies: Return of the Jedi and The Force Awakens, while including pivotal information like how the First Order was able to build an army of Stormtroopers.
+The story bridges the gap between the movies: Return of the Jedi and The Force Awakens while including pivotal information like how the First Order were able to build an army of Stormtroopers.

 Star Wars Battlefront II suffers the same backlash which fell upon The Last Jedi, sacrificing a character in the face of adversity.
 The ending scene though is perhaps the most underrated part of the game, offering a glimmer of hope to the dying resistance.